 Round 1961 I began a newsstand subscription to the Eagle, a magnificent painted comic tabloid which opened up to about two by three feet of spectacular graphics.
 It cost about 15 cents a week.
 Dan Dare was captured by the futuristic Mekon, a supreme Venusian villain with a huge green head and a useless body.
 He got around on a little anti-gravity silver chair.
 The centre two-page comic was Heros the Spartan and I arrived just in time to read the last few pages of a lovely Frank Bellamy drawn adventure with Romans and maniacal Druids.
 Luis Bermejo took over Heros, and I much preferred his wet brush work to Bellamy’s chiseled artwork.
 I did love Bellamy's sense of design which took in the whole page, the panel borders were often as electric as the content, with textured figures and faces enclosed in zig-zags and circles.

 There were also PC 49, Frank Humphris’ Blackbow the Cheyenne and Jose Ortiz’ UFO Agents and Smokeman.
 I recall a robot character as well although his name is long gone from my memory.
-My mouth was set to watering by an ad for a similar comic, Boy’s World, which featured a swashbuckling adventure called Wrath of the Gods, which I think was written by Michael Moorcock.
+My mouth was set to watering by an ad for a similar comic, Boy’s World, which featured a swashbuckling adventure called Wrath of the Gods, which was written by Willie Patterson and drawn by Ron Embleton.
 I tried getting a subscription but unfortunately all I ever saw of Wrath of the Gods was a few panels from the advertisement.
 Below are two Times obituaries for Frank Hampson (July 10 1985) and Frank Bellamy (July 10 1976).
 The Letter to the Editor was from Nov 7 1985.
 Illustrations are courtesy Steve Holland, Deskartes Mil and Ebay.

 “Those were the days my friend,